• Home Home

 Photo Credit: iStock

-During the three-month study, the kids took part in their regular school work, including subjects such math and languages, even while outdoors.
+During the three-month study, the kids took part in their regular school work, including subjects such as math and languages, even while outdoors.
 These students were also asked to do a 15-minute activity meant to improve their mental health, such as writing a haiku or mindful walking.

 🗣️ Do you think kids spend too much time in front of screens?